klapacz/manotes/taskell.md

 ## To Do

 - Add eslint - plugins: astro, react, react-query
+- Migrate to tiptap - add the prosemirror-flat-list
-- Extract the first hedding to get documentTitle
+- Rename the repository and push to github

 ## Doing